isomerpages/moe-woodlandssec/_about-us/Our Identity.md

 The six-pointed golden star encompasses the total development of the individual's academic, physical, social, emotional, aesthetic and moral aspects that will be strengthened to a fineness represented by the points of the star.

 The stylised W is designed as a soaring bird representing purity of spirit and ambition to reach greater heights.
 It is the focus of loyalty and aims to foster a sense of belonging and pride in the school.

+### Pupil Creed

+I know there is something inside of me It’s what I call ability
+And I know I could do my best
+In everyday life’s a big big test
+And when the going gets tough
+And everything just seems so rough
+I know that I’m not alone

+**Chorus**
+I believe we can conquer dreams
+I believe we can reach for greater heights
+I believe we can do anything as one
+Woodlanders are the best when we unite

+I feel there is freedom in my heart
+I put pride in the freedom that I have
+With this freedom, I won’t lose respect
+That I feel for each and everyone
+Never stray from the ray of wisdom
+Achieve our goals through lifelong learning